1976 Zagreb mid-air collision: Air traffic control

 In the mid-1970s, the Zagreb air traffic control region was one of the busiest in Europe despite being seriously understaffed and poorly equipped.
 The Zagreb VOR was a reporting point for a number of congested airways between northern Europe and southeastern Europe, the Middle East, and beyond.
 The airspace was divided into three sectors by altitude: the lower sector below 25000 ft, the middle sector from 25000-31000 ft, and the upper sector above 31000 ft.

 Accident

-On entering Yugoslav airspace from Austria, BA476 established radio contact with the Zagreb ACC upper-sector controller Gradimir Tasić at 10:04:12 UTC, informing him that they were at and expected to reach the Zagreb VOR at 10:14.
+On entering Yugoslav airspace from Austria, BA476 established radio contact with the Zagreb ACC upper-sector controller Gradimir Tasić at 10:04:12 UTC (11:04:12 local time), informing him that they were at and expected to reach the Zagreb VOR at 10:14.
 The controller responded by instructing them to select transponder code 2312, and to call again on reaching the VOR: